andrewliebchen/ecma-framer/README.md

 ## What about Sketch import?

-~~I haven't been able to find foolproof method.
-The [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code) plugin for Sketch seems like the most promising option.
-Unfortunately, it generates Coffeescript, which you can transpile into JS with something like [JS2Coffee](http://js2.coffee/).~~

 I've forked the phenomenal [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code) Sketch plugin and modified it to generate JS instead of Coffeescript.
 Simply double-click on `CopyFramerJSCode.sketchplugin` included in this repo, and the plugin will be installed.
 For more about how it actually works with Sketch, visit the [original repo](https://github.com/perrysmotors/copy-framer-code).

 ## Deployment